Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Consider fees including registration fees, card delivery fees, monthly fees, fall-below fees, ATM withdrawal fees and foreign exchange fees.
 The latter is especially important for expatriates to consider since additional currency costs could add up.

 This is more applicable to long-term account holders looking to grow their nest egg.
 Higher interest rates mean better returns and stronger capital growth.

 If the account does require your to meet a monthly deposit requirement, make sure it’s an amount that you can easily meet each month.

 If you travel a lot or regularly shop online from overseas retailers, check the international transaction fees when comparing bank accounts.
-Some bank accounts don’t charge an international transaction fee at all, and others will waive this fee if you meet certain deposit conditions.
+Some German bank accounts don’t charge an international transaction fee at all, and others will waive this fee if you meet certain deposit conditions.
 Sending or receiving money in a currency other than euros can be expensive with a standard current account.

 If you want to make contactless purchases with your phone, check that the bank account supports Apple Pay, Google Pay or Samsung Pay.

 This could be the most important consideration for expatriates looking to open a bank account in Germany.
 If you do not speak German fluently, you should strongly consider German banks with good English customer service.
 This is mostly offered by multinational German banks, and less often by local German banks like Sparkassen and Volksbanken.

 There is a good range of current accounts in Germany, each with its own product options.
 Consider which features you’re looking for — whether it’s mobile banking, overdraft facilities, or cheap international transfers — before choosing a current account.
 If you prefer having centralised control over all your finances, you might also want an account that offers bill payment, tax payment, budgeting, investment and health insurance purchase features.

 Digital bank accounts offer higher levels of account management and convenience than standard bank accounts.
 You could also find this convenience with bank accounts from traditional banks that come with online banking add-ons.